Animaniacs: Writing

-Steven Spielberg served as executive producer, under his Amblin Entertainment label.
-Showrunner and senior producer Tom Ruegger lead the overall production and writer's room.
-Ruegger initially brought in Sherri Stoner, who had also contributed to Tiny Toons Adventures, to help expand the series' concept.
-Producers Peter Hastings, Sherri Stoner, Rusty Mills, and Rich Arons contributed scripts for many of the episodes and had an active role during group discussions in the writer's room as well.
-Stoner helped to recruit most of the remaining writing staff, which included Liz Holzman, Paul Rugg, Deanna Oliver, John McCann, Nicholas Hollander, Charlie Howell, Gordon Bressack, Jeff Kwitny, Earl Kress, Tom Minton, and Randy Rogel.
-Hastings, Rugg, Stoner, McCann, Howell, and Bressack were involved in writing sketch comedy while others, including Kress, Minton, and Rogel, came from cartoon backgrounds.
+Spielberg served as executive producer, under his Amblin Entertainment production company.
+Ruegger led the show's production as its showrunner and senior producer.
+He initially brought in Sherri Stoner, who had also contributed to Tiny Toons Adventures, to help expand the series' concept.
+Along with Stoner, fellow producers Peter Hastings, Rusty Mills and Rich Arons scripted many of the episodes and had an active role during group discussions in the writer's room as well.
+Stoner helped to recruit most of the remaining writing staff, which included Liz Holzman, Paul Rugg, Deanna Oliver, John McCann, Nicholas Hollander, Charlie Howell, Gordon Bressack, Jeff Kwitny, Earl Kress, Tom Minton and Randy Rogel.

 The writers and animators of Animaniacs used the experience gained from the previous series to create new characters cast in the mold of Chuck Jones and Tex Avery's creations, following on the back-and-forth of many of the pairings from their classic shorts.
 The Marx Brothers, particularly with their breaking of the fourth wall, also played heavily into the comic styling they wanted for the show.

 While the Warner siblings served as the central point of the show, the writing staff worked out developing other pairings or trios so as to make the cartoon more like a variety show with sketch comedy.
-Executive producer Steven Spielberg said that the irreverence in Looney Tunes cartoons inspired the Animaniacs cast.
+Spielberg said that the irreverence in Looney Tunes cartoons inspired the Animaniacs cast.
 Just as Ruegger wrote the Warner siblings based on his own sons, other pairings or trios were based on similar personal relations the writing staff had.
+Slappy Squirrel was derived from an observation about Sherri Stoner, who acted like a teenager well into adulthoood.
 Ruegger created Pinky and the Brain after being inspired by the personalities of two of his Tiny Toon Adventures colleagues, Eddie Fitzgerald and Tom Minton, who worked in the same office.
 Ruegger thought of the premise for Pinky and the Brain when wondering what would happen if Minton and Fitzgerald tried to take over the world, and cemented the idea after he modified a caricature of the pair drawn by animator Bruce Timm by adding mice ears and noses.